george-bacon/100-days-of-code/log.md

 **Thoughts:** A challenging piece of work that I used a youtube walkthrough with.
 Some difficult concepts that were rushed throuogh so didnt feel too confident at the end

 **Link to work:** [Video guide to animal funfact project](https://www.youtube.com/watch?v=zMSVe_94Q1w&ab_channel=Codecademy)

+---

+### Day 19: January 28, 2024

+**Today's Progress:** Continued progress within React.
+Started adding JS functionality to my components before returning them.
+Continued using / creating helper functions to run additional bits of code.
+Also did some array map challenges and managed to pass.

+**Thoughts:** Struggling to render multiple components in one App component (such as the quote and button elements in one return).
+Next step in React is a mini project which creates an authorisation form.
+This will involved multiple components so should begin to make more sense in coming days

+**Link to work:** No repo or commit to share today.